Waves Car Wash Review

-With travel restrictions now eased and people encouraged to spend to restart the economy, travel has increased in the UK.
-With a subsequent rise in car use, the need to clean cars has also increased; however, with the UK population needing to social distance is it safe to let people inside your vehicle to clean it?
+Life, for most, is returning to normal with live events back on and the easing of lockdown across the UK.
+As a result, travel has increased in the UK to pre-pandemic levels.
+With a subsequent rise in-car use, the need to clean cars has also increased; however, is it safe to let people inside your vehicle to clean it?

 Who are Waves?

-Established in 2006, Waves is a franchised business that is the sole supplier of hand car washes at Tesco stores.
-Waves’ locations have purpose-built washing facilities where operators clean your car while you shop.
+Established in 2006, Waves is a franchised business that is the sole supplier of hand car washes at Tesco stores and a growing number of other locations throughout the UK.
+The Waves locations have purpose-built washing facilities where operators clean your car while you shop.
 They use Autoglym products, a British manufacturer who provide high-quality preparation and care products for the best possible finish.

 The upgraded use of PPE, with all staff wearing masks when in the car, along with gloves, aprons, and overalls, was a reassuring sight.
 The car key was also cleaned and disinfected before being returned to me.
 The quality of the service at this Waves site was as good as it was before lockdown, and this franchise has always offered a high level of service.
 The finish was excellent, and it felt like value for money.